roblox-compilers/roblox-py/DEV.md

 - Update docs

 ## Big
-- Add return getfenv() or something like that to the end of pip packages and someway of import *
+- Add return getfenv() or something like that to the end of pip packages //*--#and someway of import */ forget about that
 - Fix config
 - File control
 - Alot of library testing